KTH Royal Institute of Technology: International and national ranking

+Overall rankings

+KTH was 73rd worldwide in the QS WUR 2024, 97th worldwide in the THE WUR 2024, 201–300th worldwide in ARWU 2022, and 207th worldwide in the USNEWS rankings.

+KTH was the 138th best-ranked university worldwide in 2022 in terms of aggregate performance across QS, THE, and ARWU, as reported by ARTU.

+It was ranked 3rd in Sweden and 79th worldwide in the Times Higher Education World Reputation Rankings 2025.

+Subject/Area Rankings

+In the QS rankings by subject 2023:

+In the Times Higher Education subject rankings 2023:

 Campuses

 KTH Campus

 KTH Campus is the main campus of KTH located in the area of Östermalm.
 The main buildings by architect Erik Lallerstedt, were completed in 1917.
 The bells of the clock-tower were completed ten years later in 1927 at the 10 year anniversary of the transformation of the School of Mechanics to the Technological Institute.
 The buildings and surroundings were decorated by prominent early 20th-century Swedish artists such as Carl Milles, Axel Törneman, Georg Pauli, Tore Strindberg and Ivar Johnsson.
 The older buildings on the campus were renovated heavily in 1994.
 While the original campus was large at the time of construction, KTH very soon outgrew it, and the campus has since been expanded with new buildings.
 KTH Campus is still the base for most of the university's operations.

 KTH Kista

 In the 1980s, the predecessor to the current School of Electrical Engineering and Computer Science (at KTH) located some of their operations to a campus in Kista, Stockholm.
 Kista is situated north of central Stockholm and is Sweden's largest corporate center and one of the most important ICT clusters in the world.
 The area is home to over a thousand companies in the ICT sector, for example Ericsson, Volvo, IBM, Tele2, TietoEnator, Microsoft, Intel and Oracle.
+Since 2025 however, the KTH Kista campus has been closed, and all of its students and faculty moved to the main KTH campus.